-SDIMS [23] proposes a hierarchical aggregation framework with a flexible API that allows applications to control the update propagation, and hence, the aggregation aggressiveness of the system.
-Though SDIMS exposes such flexibility to applications, it requires applications to know the read and write access patterns a priori to choose an appropriate strategy (see our discussion on related work for further details).
-Thus, SDIMS leaves an open question of how to adapt the aggregation strategy in an online manner as the workload fluctuates.
+SDIMS [27] proposes a hierarchical aggregation framework with a flexible API that allows applications to control the update propagation, and hence, the aggregation aggressiveness of the system.
+SDIMS provides knobs that an application needs to tune in advance.
+Though SDIMS exposes such flexibility to applications, it requires applications to know the read and write access patterns a priori to choose an appropriate strategy.